OpenEmu/OpenEmu/README.md

 * BSNES - adds support for SNES and Super Famicom
 * Visualboy Advance - adds support for Game Boy Advance

-Open Emu also supports high quality scaling with Open GL, multi-threaded video and audio playback as well as individual features and preferences per game engine, such as NTSC video signal emulation for the Nestopia core.
+OpenEmu also supports high quality scaling with Open GL, multi-threaded video and audio playback as well as individual features and preferences per game engine, such as NTSC video signal emulation for the Nestopia core.

 Minimum system requirements: